 Our Land Acknowledgement: We would like to acknowledge that our company works on the traditional land of the first people of Seattle, the Duwamish people, past and present; and we honor, with gratitude, the land itself and the Duwamish Tribe.

 Founded over 30 years ago as an artists’ collective, Book-It began by adapting short stories for performance and touring them throughout the Northwest.
-Built on the love of reading and passion for literacy these artists had, Book-It became a stalwart of the Seattle theatre community.
+Built on the love of reading and the passion for literacy these artists had, Book-It became a stalwart of the Seattle theatre community.

 Book-It Repertory Theatre’s history begins in 1986, when Co-Artistic Director Jane Jones led the 29th Street Project in New York City, an artistic collective that comprised graduates and company members from the American Conservatory Theater in San Francisco, to experiment with performing short stories for the stage.
-After moving to Seattle in 1987, Jane Jones, Tony Pasqualini, Mark Jenkins, Robyn Smith, and Sarah Brooke, among others, formed The Collective in a three-story walk-up on Pine Street in Seattle’s Capitol Hill.
+After moving to Seattle in 1987, Jane Jones, Tony Pasqualini, Mark Jenkins, Robyn Smith, and Sarah Brooke, among others, formed The Collective in a three-story walk-up on Pine Street in Seattle’s Capitol Hill neighborhood.
 Myra Platt, Book-It’s future Co-Artistic Director, joined The Collective in 1988.
 Members began to experiment with the concept of Book-It by adapting literature into theatre.
-The only rules to produce a Book-It piece at that time were that it must be from a work of literature and there could be no editing or playwriting.
+The only rules to produce a Book-It piece, at that time, were that it must be from a work of literature and there could be no editing or playwriting.
 For the next several years, the company would hold free, monthly public performances of short stories in what they called the Book-It Style.

 Book-It members continued to explore and develop techniques for adapting literature and holding in-house performances for the next several years.
 For the 1990-91 season, Book-It’s first annual budget was $10,750.
 It had a total of 60 actors and directors in the company, paying dues, and had performed nearly 100 short stories for the public.
 1992-93: Book-It was invited to tour stories throughout the King County Library System, a tradition that would evolve into Book-It’s current Arts Education programs, formalized by Myra Platt in 1996, and developed by then-Education Director Gail Frasier.